Marcus Bastiaan

-Marcus Bastiaan (born 1990) is an Australian businessman, industry advocate and political power broker.
-He is a former vice-president of the Victorian Division of the Liberal Party of Australia and a current director of Forest and Wood Communities Australia.
+Marcus Bastiaan (born 1990) is a former political powerbroker and vice-president of the Victorian Division of the Liberal Party of Australia and a current director of Forest and Wood Communities Australia.

 Early life

 Marcus Bastiaan was born in Victoria, Australia, and grew up on a farm on the Mornington Peninsula.
 He was educated at Peninsula Grammar and later Brighton Grammar School.